yunimoo/elichika/README.md

 Or clone the respository and build manually, look at the scripts for the steps.

-## Setting up config file
-Use ``config.json`` to change some runtime parameters.
-If the file is not present, you can run elichika to generate it.

-If a field is present in ``config.json``, it will be used, otherwise, it will take the default config's value.

-The fields are as follow (might not be up to date, you can check the code to see what field actually does what):

-- ``"cdn_server"``
-    - The server for client to download assets.
-    - Default to  https://llsifas.catfolk.party/static/ (special thanks to sarah for hosting it).
-    - We can host our own CDN with `elichika` by put the relevant files in `elichika/static`.
-        - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.
-- ``"server_address"``
-    - The address to host the server at.
-    - Default to ``0.0.0.0:8080`` (server listen at port 8080 on all interfaces).
-- ``"tap_bond_gain"``
-    - The amount of bond gained by tapping an idol.
-    - Default to `20` like the original, but we can change it to a big value to skip farming bond.
-- ``"auto_judge_type"``
-    - The autoplay judgement type.
-    - Default to `20` (great) like the original.
-    - Some other possible value include `30` for perfect and `14` for good.
-- ``"mission_multiplier"``
-    - Can be used to complete mission fasters.
-    - Default to `1`, so no bonus.
-    - This only works for certain type of goals, some goals are tracked using other method and this won't work.
-    - Do not set to too large or you might have overflow problems.

 ## Running the server
 After setting up the server, we need to run it.
 Simply navigate to `elichika`'s directory and run it: